dex2dot0/tsweb-plugin-monorepo/README.md

 2. Run `pnpm install` to install all dependencies
 3. Run `pnpm build` to build all packages

+Knowledge of [pnpm workspaces](https://pnpm.io/workspaces) is highly recommended as that is what this project implements.
+This is a monorepo architecture that allows for shared dependencies across multiple plugins.
+You could achieve the same thing with something like [Lerna](https://lerna.js.org/) or [yarn](https://yarnpkg.com/features/workspaces) and others but I personally prefer pnpm workspaces.

+The general idea of a monorepo for a project like this is to avoid the need to publish packages to npm to share them across multiple projects.
+How you choose to approach things is a personal preference and this is simply an example of how things can be structured.

 ## Project Structure

 ### Plugins